h7b/h7b-dendron/notes/notes.daily.2022-09-19.credit-card-vn.md

 ## Objective

-Find the product which has the most benefits with a smallest fee.
+Find the product which has the most benefits with the smallest fee.

 Since I don't travel much, I'm looking for cashback perk.